MicrosoftDocs/azure-dev-docs/articles/javascript/core/what-is-azure-for-javascript-development.md

 # What is Azure for JavaScript developers

 Azure is a cloud platform providing a full range of hosting options and cloud-based services.
-If you are new to cloud development, learn more about Azure:
+If you're new to cloud development, learn more about Azure:

 * [Azure Architecture Center](/azure/architecture/)
 * [Azure terminology](/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts)